Plastic Surgery Risks and Complications

 There are general risks associated with surgery, as well a plastic surgery, include:

 Prior to surgery you will be provided with the details of your anaesthetist.
 This will allow you to discuss any specific concerns you may have.
 Most healthy patients respond well to general anaesthesia.

 Sometimes following surgery, a collection of blood may pool at the surgical site.
-Should this occur, a visit to the operating theatre may be required to remove the haematoma or other potential bleeding problems.
+Should this occur, a visit to the operating theatre may be necessary to remove the hematoma or other potential bleeding problems.

 Should an infection develop following surgery, your surgeon will prescribe antibiotics as appropriate and monitor your progress closely.

 Delayed wound healing may occur.
 This is often more likely in patients who are overweight, have underlying health conditions such as diabetes, or who don’t follow good nutrition.
 It is also found in smokers, or where an infection develops.
 Your surgeon and nurse coordinator will manage the healing process.
 They will be able to take the necessary steps if delayed wound healing occurs.